tholst/thohol/content/blog/19_Markdown-Slides-with-ReavelJS/19_Markdown-Slides-with-ReavelJS.md

 ---
 title: Slides with Markdown
-subtitle: Markdown-based slides in the browser with reveal.js
+subtitle: Markdown-based slides in the browser with reveal.js / reveal-md
 date: 2019-11-17
 updated:
 published: true